sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 - At master skill your basic shield magic effects will protect your weapons and armor from damage based on the strength of the shield.
 At 100% effect your weapons and armor will take no damage.

-- Fire, Frost, Shock, and Poison Shield effects no longer provide physical armor bonus, instead they will damage attackers in melee range when struck, as well as provide elemental resistance.
+- Fire, Frost, Shock, and Poison Shield effects no longer provide physical armor bonus, instead they work similarly to cloak spells in Skyrim dealing damage in a small area around the caster, as well as provide elemental resistance.
 They will also add 25% of their effect as unarmed damage.

 - Potions will now restore over time.
 The total number of potions you can consume at once is determined by the following formula - (Endurance + Alchemy)/25